LaiMo2020/InhabitU/README.md

 ## UX
 #### The application is made for everyone that feels it hard sometimes to bring the three main categories that define our physical and mental well-being in balance.
-In a rushed everyday life, it can be hard to equally set out time on staying fit and healthy (“Body”), spending time with friends and family (“Heart”) as well as being focused and centred in our mind (“Brain”).
-Defining and following habits can help to achieve a balance, stay motivated and not forget of one of the categories.
+#### In a rushed everyday life, it can be hard to equally set out time on staying fit and healthy (“Body”), spending time with friends and family (“Heart”) as well as being focused and centred in our mind (“Brain”).
+#### Defining and following habits can help to achieve a balance, stay motivated and not forget of one of the categories.
 InhabitU enables the user to achieve this balance through a habit-based approach.
-It provides options to create habits for each three categories, edit them according to changing circumstances and keep track in a personal profile and overview.
+It provides options to create habits for each three categories, edit them according to changing circumstances and keep track in an overview.

 ### Wireframes
-#### For the creation of my wireframes I used the Balsamiqu program (see “technologies used).
+#### For the creation of my wireframes I used the Balsamiqu program (see “technologies used").
 Throughout the development of the webpage the wireframes were very helpful for me to reach the final design.
 #### I have created mobile wireframes and desktop wireframes.